particle-iot/docs/src/content/reference/firmware.md

 The [waitUntil](#waituntil) function can be used to wait for something to happen.
-Typically this is waiting for something that the system is doing, such as waiting for WiFi to be ready or the cloud to be connected.
+Typically this is waiting for something that the system is doing, such as waiting for Wi-Fi to be ready or the cloud to be connected.

 #### `waitUntil`